 In November 2018, we entered into a new two-year master services agreement with Blumberg that expires in November 2020.
 The new agreement replaces all rights and obligations of the prior research collaboration and funding agreements, as amended.
 Under the new agreement, Blumberg will perform specific research activities based upon statements of work and we will no longer provide a fixed amount of funding to Blumberg.
 In November and December 2018, we executed statements of work with Blumberg for an aggregate cost of \$750,000.
 Intellectual property that is generated during the research activities is our exclusive property and all financial obligations for us to utilize the intellectual property are satisfied in the upfront cost of the research activities.
-Under the terms of the new agreement, we retain all rights to any inventions arising from performance of the agreement and no license is granted to Blumberg and Drexel.
+Under the terms of the new agreement, we retain all rights to any inventions arising from performance of the agreement and no license is granted to Blumberg and Drexel, nor are milestones for said inventions due to Blumberg and Drexel.